ga-sei-lessons/UNIT-4-AWS/D02/1-morning-lesson/7-dynamodb-get-delete.md

 response.body = items
 ```

-If we run one final test we should see the following:
+If we run one final Lambda test we should see the following:

 <img src="https://i.imgur.com/0ZHAhSM.png">